0KABE/BeHttpServer/README.md

 # BeHttpServer

-A light-weight http server written by C/C++ for study
+A light weight HTTP server implement by C/C++ for learning.

+Refer to the implement of tinyhttpd.